Note: This restaurant is already closed.

 |Beef Teriyaki Rice|

 The beef teriyaki was quite tender and flavorful, and enough to keep you full (with an order of sushi, of course).

-Overall, I was impressed on how fresh the ingredients are without burning a hole in your pocket.
-More importantly, I was amazed on how Wasabi Warriors give importance to using local resources and helping the less fortunate.
+Overall, I was impressed by how fresh the ingredients are without burning a hole in your pocket.
+More importantly, I was amazed at how Wasabi Warriors give importance to using local resources and helping the less fortunate.
 I do hope they'll open up more locations in Manila really soon!